loginom/loginom-help-en-omegat/data/processors/transformation/calc/expression.md

 It is required to enable [Caching](../../../scenario/caching.md) in the *Calculator* expressions in the case of `Data()` function usage for the recursive computation of values.

-It is recommended to use *Caching* when using the functions the result of which depends on the time point when this calculation is performed, for example: `Random()`, `Today()`, etc.
+It is recommended to use *Caching* when using the functions result of which depends on the time point when this calculation is performed, for example: `Random()`, `Today()`, etc.

 ## Quick Access Toolbar